SFPC/sfpc.github.io/bootcamp.md

 ---
 ***

-## Call for Students: Creative Coding Bootcamp (online)
+## Creative Coding Bootcamp (online)
-- April 21st - May 5th, total of five classes and additional study sessions held over three weeks.
+- Total of five classes and additional study sessions held over three weeks.
-- Classes will be held Tuesdays & Thursdays from 1pm - 3pm EST.
-- Teachers and TAs will be available for additional one-on-one discussions through office hours throughout the session.
+- Classes will be held twice a week.
+Teachers and TAs will be available for additional one-on-one discussions through office hours throughout the session.
-- **Applications are now closed.**
+- **Let us know your email [here](https://airtable.com/shr70F6hr8Gz52BWf) and we'll let you know AS SOON AS the next dates are announced.**

 School for Poetic Computation’s Bootcamp introduces the foundations of coding to beginners by creating visual art and animations in openFrameworks.
 This 5 session class will now be open to online participation for the first time and we welcome anyone who wants to learn to code.
 The bootcamp will be taught by Robby Kraft with teaching assistance from Ilona Brand and Zachary Lieberman.